interaction-lab/PyLips/docs/source/usage/changing_voice.rst

 .. image:: ../_static/imgs/add_voices.png

 Once you press this, you can listen to the options and download the voices you like.
-Once you have done this, they will be automatically available for use.
-You can find their names by running the code above.
+Once you have downloaded a new voice, they will be automatically available for use.
+You can find their names by re-running the ``list_voices()`` function.